 Examples how to draft patent claims are given in the brochure Information for Patent Applicants.

 The papers must be in the German language.
-If the application is filed in a foreign language, a translation must be filed subsequently within three months.
+If the application is filed in a foreign language, a translation must be filed subsequently within twelve months.

 Please make sure that you pay the application fee in due time (within three months from the date of filing), otherwise the application will be deemed withdrawn.